tahaafzal5/zero2prod/Notes.md

 * Once they click on it, we will send a 200 OK to the browser.
 * From that point onwards, they will receive all newsletter issues in their inbox.

-* Every time a user wants to subscribe, they fire a `POST /subscriptions` request
-* Our request handler will:
-  1. add their details to our database in the `subscriptions` table, with `status` equal to `pending_confirmation`
-  2. generate a unique `subscription_token`
-  3. store `subscription_token` in our database against their `id` in a `subscription_tokens` table;
-  4. send an email to the new subscriber containing a link structured as `https://<api-domain>/subscriptions/confirm?token=<subscription_token>`
-  5. return a 200 OK.

-* Once they click on the link, a browser tab will open to send a `GET /subscriptions/confirm` endpoint request.
-* Our request handler will:
-  1. retrieve `subscription_token` from the query parameters
-  2. retrieve the subscriber `id` associated with `subscription_token` from the `subscription_tokens` table
-  3. update the subscriber `status` from `pending_confirmation` to `active` in the `subscriptions` table
-  4. return a 200 OK.

-* There are a few other possible designs (e.g. use a JWT instead of a unique token) and we have a few corner cases to handle (e.g. what happens if they click on the link twice or if they try to subscribe twice?).

 ### The Implementation Strategy
 * There is a lot to do here, so we will split the work in three conceptual chunks:
   1. write a module to send an email